 What you have here is a “reduction in dynamic range”, which means the difference between the louder parts and the quieter parts of the audio is now smaller.

 This is an important part of the sound of modern audio that we’re used to hearing.
 However, overdoing it can result in a lifeless sound due to the absence of dynamic range.

 Having reviewed some basic aspects of audio compression, what is it that a glue compressor does, and is it different to what we’ve just been looking at?

-When I hear about various audio effects I initially think that the name can’t possibly describe the ways they work.
+When I hear about the various types of audio effects, I initially think that the name can’t possibly describe the ways that they work.

 It’s the same with hardware compression units.
 An hardware optical compressor can’t possibly have a light bulb inside can it?
 Yep, that’s what causes the signal to be compressed.

 So could a glue compressor contain glue to make it work?
 Thankfully not!

 Ableton Live (Standard and Suite versions) comes with a compressor plugin called the “Glue Compressor“.
 This seems like a good place to start.
 What might be special about this compressor compared to the standard Ableton compressor, or any other hardware or software compressor?

 The first thing to note is that the Ableton Glue Compressor has the same controls we have just been talking about.